 I've had the pleasure of performing with the help of some wonderful musicians forming the Jazz group: "CENTERPIECE".
+When the evening is getting hot - Centerpiece Jazz stays cool...
+"Cooler than the other side of the pillow" (With thanks to Stuart Scott).
 With a very dance-able beat playing Swing tunes, Show tunes and other Jazz standards, CENTERPIECE JAZZ is sure to please the most sophisticated listener and will inspire and encourage dancers that know all of the classic moves!

 Joseph Hasty usually plays rhythm guitar and sings lead vocals